 Panel recommends that US officials not go to China's Olympics

-A U.S. government commission on Wednesday urged the Biden administration to not send officials to the 2022 Winter Olympics in Beijing, citing religious persecution including China's repression of Uighur Muslims, which Washington has labeled genocide.

-WASHINGTON: A U.S. government commission on Wednesday urged the Biden administration to not send officials to the 2022 Winter Olympics in Beijing, citing religious persecution including China's repression of Uighur Muslims, which Washington has labeled genocide.
+WASHINGTON: A US government commission on Wednesday (Apr 21) urged the Biden administration to not send officials to the 2022 Winter Olympics in Beijing, citing religious persecution including China's repression of Uighur Muslims, which Washington has labelled genocide.

-President Joe Biden's administration signaled earlier this year that it had no plans to bar American athletes from participating in the Beijing Games.
+President Joe Biden's administration signalled earlier this year that it had no plans to bar American athletes from participating in the Beijing Games.

 But calls from lawmakers and activists have been mounting for a coordinated diplomatic boycott in which athletes would compete but government representatives would shun the Games.
 Some have also made a case for a possible postponement or relocation of the event scheduled for next February.

-They, and some Western politicians, accuse China of using torture, forced labor and sterilizations, and U.S. Secretary of State Antony Blinken upheld an earlier Trump administration determination that the abuses constituted genocide.
+They, and some Western politicians, accuse China of using torture, forced labour and sterilisations, and US Secretary of State Antony Blinken upheld an earlier Trump administration determination that the abuses constituted genocide.

 China has repeatedly denied all accusations of abuse and says its camps offer vocational training and are needed to fight extremism.

-"The amendment calls for a diplomatic boycott, such that we will not be sending any diplomats to participate in the Olympic experience there," Romney told a Senate hearing, adding that young American athletes should still be allowed to fulfill their dream of competing in the Games.
-Romney headed the organizing committee for the 2002 Winter Games in Salt Lake City.
+"The amendment calls for a diplomatic boycott, such that we will not be sending any diplomats to participate in the Olympic experience there," Romney told a Senate hearing, adding that young American athletes should still be allowed to fulfil their dream of competing in the Games.
+Romney headed the organising committee for the 2002 Winter Games in Salt Lake City.

 After weeks of negotiations between Democrats and Republicans, a Senate committee on Wednesday overwhelmingly backed the broader bill pressing Beijing on human rights and economic competition.